Brooks Adrenaline GTS 23 Review

 Our Analysis and Test Results

 The Adrenaline has been around for a long time as a go-to for runners looking for support and stability.
-Obviously, shoes are a very personal thing, but we just don't think it holds up well from a performance standpoint; the cushioning is harsher than most modern shoes, and it isn't as responsive.
-That said, it's a good option we'd recommend if you're in need of something that can help cue healthier running mechanics.
+Obviously, shoes are a very personal thing, but we just don't think they hold up well from a performance standpoint — the cushioning is harsher than most modern shoes, and they aren't as responsive.
+That said, it's a solid option that we still recommend if you're in need of something that can help cue healthier running mechanics.

 Performance Comparison

 In a lot of ways, this is a very similar shoe to the Ghost 15.
-Both shoes measured 12mm of drop — an identical 35mm in the heel and 23mm in the forefoot.
+Both shoes have a similar heel-toe drop (the Ghost has a 12 mm drop, and the Adrenaline has 13 mm) and an identical 35 mm stack height in the heel.
 The DNA Loft V2 foam is similarly firm in this application, although we think it is a little more forgiving.
 The GuideRails along the inside and outside of the heel and midfoot add some sidewall structure to provide motion support.
 Often, we find most support to feel intrusive.
 On this shoe, that wasn't the case.

 Responsiveness